OwenJackson777/OwenJackson777/README.md

 - 👋 Hi, I’m Owen Jackson
-- 👀 I’m interested in Data Science and Back-end development
+- 👀 I’m interested in Data Science, Database Engineering, and Back-E
+- nd Development
 - 🌱 I’m currently attending McMaster Unviserity persuing a degree in Computer Science
 - 📫 Reach out to me at my email or linked-in if you would like to chat about anything
 - owenjackson4747@gmail.com & https://www.linkedin.com/in/owen-p-jackson/